 Our Board of Directors established the Independent Investment Committee in February 2019.
-The Independent Committee's purpose is (i) to review, approve, and monitor the acquisition, disposition, voting, exercise, conversion, exchange of, and other transactions related to the Company's minority investments, (ii) appoint members of the Company's management investment committee, which makes recommendations to the Independent Investment Committee regarding such investments, and (iii) to provide oversight over the Company's minority investment programs.
+The Independent Investment Committee's purpose is (i) to review, approve, and monitor the acquisition, disposition, voting, exercise, conversion, exchange of, and other transactions related to the Company's minority investments, (ii) appoint members of the Company's management investment committee, which makes recommendations to the Independent Investment Committee regarding such investments, and (iii) to provide oversight over the Company's minority investment programs.

 The Independent Investment Committee's responsibilities include monitoring and approving acquisitions and dispositions of certain strategic minority investments, overseeing the Company's compliance with Section 13 and Section 16 of the Exchange Act as it relates to the minority investments and executing other responsibilities delegated to it by the Board, consistent with the Company's Amended and Restated Bylaws and applicable laws.
 Our Independent Investment Committee is composed of Drs.
-Fishel (Chairman), Krasno, and Lachman and Mr. Paganelli, each of whom is independent under NASDAQ rules.
-Dr. Lachman was appointed to the Independent Investment Committee met two times during fiscal 2020.
+Krasno, and Lachman and Mr. Paganelli, each of whom is independent under NASDAQ rules.
+Dr. Lachman was appointed to the Independent Investment Committee on April 21, 2021.
+Dr. Fishel served on and was Chairman of the Independent Investment Committee until January 21, 2022, Our Independent Investment Committee met four times during fiscal 2021.